qrvey/partner-portal/docs/ui-docs/basics/introduction.md

 ![3_introduction](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/basics/3.3_introduction/3_introduction.png#thumbnail-20)

-If other Qrvey uses have sent applications to you, you’ll find them under the **Received Apps** tab.
+If other Qrvey users have sent applications to you, you’ll find them under the **Received Apps** tab.
 To install an application, click **Install**.
 Use the arrow menu to delete an application or send one to another user on the same Qrvey installation.

 ![4_introduction](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/basics/3.3_introduction/4_introduction.png#thumbnail)